-The Probate Service is now accepting online applications from personal applicants based on the criteria below:
+The Probate Service is now accepting online applications from personal applicants and a small number of pre-selected solicitors based on the criteria below:

 The online application form will continue to be developed to cover a broader range of probate applications in the future.